Make business planning part of your success

 A great business plan can’t protect you from everything, but it will help you to respond with confidence.
 You need to consider your risks, take action to minimise them and prepare to adapt when challenges arise.

 A resilient business can adapt more easily to disruptions.
-To build the resilience of your business you can:
+To build resilience in your business you can:

 6. Get help from experts